cavefire/hass-openid/README.md

 2. Replace the placeholders (`YOUR_CLIENT_ID`, `YOUR_CLIENT_SECRET`, etc.) with the details provided by your Identity Provider.
 3. Restart Home Assistant.

+**username_field**: This is the field in the user info response that Home Assistant will use as the username.
+Common values are `preferred_username`, `email`, or `sub`.
+Make sure the value of this field **exactly** matches the username.
+Otherwise you will get an error, that the account does not exist.

 Now sign out of Home Assistant and you should see a `OpenID / OAuth2` option on the login page.
 Click it to be redirected to your Identity Provider for authentication.

 ### Disable default login